How to Customise Your Mum Planner Inserts

 Next, go through your list and figure out what you’ve written down that could be handled by someone else.
 If there are jobs that the kids are big enough to do, don’t be shy about delegating!
 Age-appropriate tasks are beneficial to their self-esteem.
 Mums have this terrible complex about doing everything themselves, and your planner can help you change that.
 If you decide to delegate something to your kids (or anyone else), create a schedule for it - a due date, or a recurring day for it - and make a note in your planner that you want to follow up.
 You can already feel your overwhelm ebbing away, can’t you?

 Once you have your emergency items and delegated tasks scheduled, cross all of them off of the “brain dump” list you made on the scrap paper.
-The key to personalizing your planner inserts is really making them work for you by organizing stuff before it hits the planner.
+The key to personalising your planner inserts is really making them work for you by organising stuff before it hits the planner.
 Perfection is not the goal, but if you have inconsistent color-coding going on and scratched out entries all over, it’s going to be very tempting to give up on it.

-Decide what colors or indicators you plan to use for these two categories: urgent/important, and follow-up for delegated tasks.
+Decide what colours or indicators you plan to use for these two categories: urgent/important, and follow-up for delegated tasks.
 Go through your spreads and mark them accordingly.
 How is your week looking so far?

 Here’s where this process gets really exciting.
 You know for a fact that those emergency items are no longer on the “I’ll do it someday” list - they are going to happen.
 It’s scheduled, and you’re committed.
 Now, what about all those items that are caught in between?
 They are the quality tasks that improve your performance overall.
 Getting exercise.
 Going out with your little ones for a treat.
 Calling your best friend.
 Reading.
 Things you want to do, but struggle to find time for.

 Start giving these places in your planner as well.
-Specify the time you want to spend doing them (30 minutes, an hour, etc.) and give these tasks a different color.
+Specify the time you want to spend doing them (30 minutes, an hour, etc.) and give these tasks a different colour.
 Make these entries non-negotiable!
 It’s easy for us mums to say yes to everything until we begin sacrificing the important things we need because of calendar clutter.
 When you fill out your week and your month with only the things that are important - urgent or otherwise - you’ll find there is less inclination to take on something others have labeled “urgent.”
 If it doesn’t meet your criteria of being really important to you and your family’s needs, just say no!

 Remember, just because something sounds like a really good cause doesn’t mean it’s good for you to commit to.
 This is most especially true if doing so decreases your ability to fulfill your role as a wife and mum.
 There are only so many hours in the day, and you only have so much room in your weekly spread.
 Planner inserts sizes like this one will minimise your tendency to overbook.
 As you go through the really important, non-urgent items on your list and give them a place in your planner, cross them off of your brain dump list as well.
 What’s left?

 What you will notice when this part is finished is something very eye-opening.
 Anything remaining on your brain dump list is something you really need to reconsider with regards to how essential it is.
 That task or that event may, in fact, be considered calendar clutter.
 Go through each one and decide if it’s really worth your time or not, categorise it accordingly, and then throw away the list from your brain dump.
-Your planner is now ready for any additional personalizations - pictures to remind you of your goals, planning checklists for projects, etc.
+Your planner is now ready for any additional personalisations - pictures to remind you of your goals, planning checklists for projects, etc.

 Hopefully, as you move from the scrap paper to your actual planner, you’ll see how much you’ve already accomplished in your efforts to manage your time.
 Just having this exercise under your belt puts you way ahead of the curve!
 Repeat the brain dump as often as you need to - weekly, monthly, or whenever you find yourself getting bogged down in the minutia.
 Your planner will be waiting whenever you’re ready.
 Make something yummy to drink, organise your thoughts, and fill it in.